 People usually develop a high tolerance to cannabis through regular, daily, or even more frequent use.
 Consuming cannabis products that contain high THC levels can also contribute to cannabis tolerance.
 If you consume THC regularly, you can actually reduce the number of cannabinoid receptors—specifically CB1 receptors—in your body’s endocannabinoid system (ECS).

-These receptors are primarily found in the central nervous system (CNS) and help the body maintain homeostasis by regulating a variety of functions, including appetite, memory, sleep, mood, and pain, among others.
+These receptors are primarily found in the central nervous system (CNS)—which comprises the brain and spinal cord—and help the body maintain homeostasis by regulating a variety of functions, including appetite, memory, sleep, mood, and pain, among others.
 They are also responsible for creating effects in your body when they come into contact with THC from cannabis you’ve consumed.

 While you might not be able to chain-smoke joints like Snoop Dogg, lower cannabis tolerance certainly has its perks.
 One of the biggest is that it’s cheaper.
 Consumers will save money at the dispensary because it takes less cannabis to produce the desired effects.